 Imagine Children's Museum

 Education and fun all rolled into one!
-Explore the many sights and sounds of the Everett Station before heading on your way to the Imagine Children’s Museum.
-Come park for free at the Everett Station and take your kids on an adventure ride on ET.
-Hop aboard one of ET’s #4 buses and arrive right next to the Imagine Children’s Museum for a fun-filled educational day.
+Explore the many sights and sounds of Everett Station before heading on your way to the Imagine Children’s Museum.
+Park for free at Everett Station and take your kids on an Everett Transit bus ride.
+Hop aboard one of ET’s #4 buses and arrive right next to the Imagine Children’s Museum for a fun-filled and educational day.

 The Imagine Children’s Museum is located at 1502 Wall Street in Everett.
 Field trips and teacher programs are available.
 Contact 425-258-1006 to schedule a field trip.